ajay-gandhi/ajay-gandhi.com/README.md

 # ajay.ga

-This is the source code for my profile page at http://ajay.ga, which is still under construction.
+This is the source code for my profile page at [http://ajay.ga](http://ajay.ga).

 ## Contributions